ecmwf/fdb-benchmark/README.md

 ## Running Consistency Checks

->TODO: Fix errors that prevent this from working at the moment

 It is important that, not only, that the storage subsystem is able to manage the demands of the ECMWF operational workflow but also that it does so whilst ensuring the correctness of data.

 Therefore, it is also required to do a separate run with consistency checks enabled that ensures the correctness of data is maintained.
 Enabling these checks affects performance and so no timimg data is required for these runs.